 SRCCON is a hands-on conference focused on the practical challenges news technology and data teams encounter every day.
-Active participation is at the center of SRCCON, and we work to make it an inclusive and welcoming event where people can feel comfortable jumping in to work on complex problems.
-We welcome participants from all fields—if you want to strengthen journalism online, we want you there.
+We work to make it an inclusive and welcoming event where people can feel comfortable digging into complex problems.

 SRCCON will be held at the Pacific Northwest College of Art, in the gorgeously renovated 1918 building that housed Portland's original Post Office.
 Portland offers excellent restaurants, cafés, and breweries in a walkable, transit-friendly city, and easy day-trips include hiking around Mt.
 Hood and the gorgeous—and often sunny—Oregon coast.